 SOLID AND SPACE

-In these encounters, locked in either fragile agreement or odd competition, intellect and perception are scanned for critical evidence; neither falters and neither wins.
-What we see and what we know are engaged in a wonderful dance.
+In these encounters, locked in either fragile agreement or odd competition, intellect and sensation are scanned for critical evidence; neither loses, neither wins.
+There’s a simple delight and a deeper mystery when opposing truths coexist, when what I see and what I know are swirling in a lovely dance.